-The ISL6744 has an oscillator with a frequency range to 2MHz, programmable using a resistor R{TD} and capacitor C_T.
+The ISL6744A has an oscillator with a frequency range to 2MHz, programmable using a resistor R{TD} and capacitor C_T.

-The switching period may be considered to be the sum of the timing capacitor charge and discharge durations.
-The charge duration is determined by C_T and the internal current source (assumed to be $160\mu A$ in the formula).
+The switching period is the sum of the timing capacitor charge and discharge durations.
+The charge duration is determined by C_T and the internal current source (assumed to be 160 μ A in the formula).
 The discharge duration is determined by R{TD} and C_T .